 Mission: Building Homes, Community + Hope

 What Makes it Effective: Northern Ocean Habitat for Humanity’s website focuses on usability.
 It was designed to be easy to navigate with a clean layout, easy to donate with a donation portal, and easy to get involved with volunteer information and an event calendar.
-A video on the homepage demonstrates what happens at a home build so volunteers and donors know exactly what their time and money is going towards.
+A video on the homepage demonstrates what happens at a home build so volunteers and donors know exactly what their time and money are going towards.
 Maybe we’re being a little bold since we designed this one, but we think it stands up against some of the best Habitat websites.

 6. World Wildlife Fund